amazeeio/docs/drupal/synchronize_sites.md

 {% endhint %}

 {% hint style='info' %}
-`drush rsync` does not remove already existing files on the target files directory.
-Already existing files will be overwritten though.
-Please see https://drushcommands.com/drush-8x/rsync to learn more about additional parameters for `drush rsync`
+`drush sql-sync` and also `dsql` will not remove the existing database on the target site.
+Already tables will be completely overwritten though.
+Existing tables on the target database, which do not exist on the source database, will still exist and can cause issues (like when enabling a new module that will not install because a new table already exists).
+In order to have an exact copy of a source database on the target database, run `drush sql-drop` first and then `dsql`.
 {% endhint %}

 ## Synchronizing Files